 Drinking Water Hazards

-is backflow caused by negative or reduced pressure in the supply lines that may be the result of a main break or firefighting activities in the area.
+- Backsiphonage is caused by negative or reduced pressure in the water supply line.
+This is not uncommon and might be the result of accidental construction damage to a pipeline or firefighters battling a nearby fire.

 - Backpressure might happen when the drinking water supply line gets connected to another system operating at a higher pressure.
 Potential backflow sources include: a booster pump, a boiler systems or other pressurized systems like high-rise building water systems.